RocketSpot/RocketSpot/README.md

 ## About

-I work on systems that connect human cognition with intelligent software.
+I work on systems that connect human cognition with intelligent software to enhance performance.

-My focus is on building tools that interpret brain activity and translate it into usable signals for real-world performance.
+My current focus is on building tools that interpret brain activity and translate it into usable signals for real-world performance.
 This sits at the intersection of machine learning, signal processing, and product design.

-Currently, I am working as an AI Engineer at **Z•NE**, developing neuroadaptive systems that use in-ear EEG data to understand and improve how people work.
+I am doing this as an AI Engineer at **Z•NE**, developing neuroadaptive systems that use in-ear EEG data to understand and improve how people work.

 ---